aammd/MS_computational_ecology_opinion/reviews.md

 72: Technically, presence-only models, which are of course more common than presence/absence give P(E|S=1).

+> We have added this consideration to the text.

 85: Rather than 'SDMs exist at the interface between ecological theory and statistical models' I'd say that its possible that they could but the theory papers are limited and usually ignored, in my opinion.

+> We have rephrased this sentence.

 93: As strictly correlative models, I don't think it's accurate to say that they explicitly include mechanisms.

+> We have made no changes to the manuscript: some of the models discussed are
+> explicitely including ecological mechanisms.

 137: I'd say citizen science is improving the rate at which data are collected.
 And the new Icarus project is tracking individuals at an unprecedented rate.

+> TODO

 # Reviewer: 3